Anu8690/Interview_Tracker_I/README.txt

 ////////////////////////////////////////////////////////////

 2.
-you would have to create a folder named uploads too in the roo directory.
+you would have to create a folder named uploads too in the root directory.